canonical/ubuntu-server-documentation/contributing/submit-contribution.rst

 - `Link your pull request to your issue`_, typically by adding ``fixes #<issue-number>`` to your description.

-- Give your pull request a description, and click on submit!
+- Give your pull request a description and click on submit!

 Read the Docs preview
 ---------------------